freebayes/freebayes/README.md

 substitution events) smaller than the length of a short-read sequencing alignment.

-*FreeBayes* is haplotype-based, in the sense that it calls variants based on the literal sequences of reads aligned to a particular target, not their precise alignment.
+*freebayes* is haplotype-based, in the sense that it calls variants based on the literal sequences of reads aligned to a particular target, not their precise alignment.
 This model is a straightforward generalization of previous ones (e.g. PolyBayes, samtools, GATK) which detect or report variants based on